 In 2005, it was high time to review the IMAS on Personal Protective Equipment (IMAS 10.30).
-As a member of the Review Board with a specialism in PPE and in accidents, I had a rather radical change that I felt should be made.
+As a member of the Review Board with a specialism in PPE and in accidents, there was a rather radical change that I wanted to make.

-I wanted to change the minimum protection for the eyes and face and make it protection for the eyes alone.
+I wanted to change the minimum protection for the eyes and face.
 The requirement was for a 5mm untreated polycarbonate visor.
 I wanted this to become 5mm untreated polycarbonate eye protection.
 My reasons for thinking that this would be an IMPROVEMENT in protection are given below.

 As part of the process of devising the new IMAS, in 2000 a working group on PPE was convened and reached a consensus on what was a more practical PPE requirement.
 When the IMAS were released in 2001, the requirement was for a full-face polycarbonate visor and frontal body protection.
 The use of back protection and helmets became optional.
 I was a vocal part of that working group – arguing against people who believed we should wear bomb suits – and the result was a compromise rather than a reflection of any one person's opinion.